reebBo/music-player/README.md

 inspired from
 Javascript Fun: Build a Music Player App! developed and teached by
-Chris Dixon, Web Developer & Online Teacher Following
+Chris Dixon, Web Developer & Online Teacher